 Species: glaucus

-Description: Body elongated greyish green along the back.
+Description: Body elongated, greyish green along the back.
 Silvery below.
-Greatest width of head equals half its length.
+The greatest width of the head equals half its length.
 Snout rounded, slightly overhanging the jaws.
-Upper jaw overlaps the lower jaw.
-Pre-opercle with distinct and widely separated denticulation most developed at the angle.
+The upper jaw overlaps the lower jaw.
+Pre-opercle with distinct and widely separated denticulation, most developed at the angle.
 Opercle with 2 spines.
-Snout with three pores across its base and five along its free boarder.
+Snout with three pores across its base and five along its free border.
 A diffused bluish blotch on the opercle.
-Teeth villiform in both jaws with an outer enlarged row of somewhat conical ones in the pre-maxillaries.
+Teeth are villiform in both jaws with an outer enlarged row of somewhat conical ones in the pre-maxillaries.
 Dorsal spines moderately strong.
 Pectoral falciform, as long as the head excluding the snout.
-Ventrals reach half way to the anal, second anal spine strong.
-Caudal rounded slightly wedge shaped.
+Ventrals reach half way to the anal; the second anal spine is strong.
+The caudal is rounded slightly wedge-shaped.

 Common name: Pale spot fin croaker